diegolamonica/EUCookieLaw/readme.txt

 until the user accept the agreement.
 The same does for the server side where since the user does not have accepted the agreement, then it would not store any cookie.

-   Note that this plugin is not able to block third-part cookies.
+   **Note that this plugin blocks any URL you define which generates third-party cookies.**

 To get detailed informations about the plugin go to https://github.com/diegolamonica/EUCookieLaw